Department of Linguistics

 528 Language Acquisition I (3).
 Permission of the instructor for undergraduates.
 One course in phonology or syntax recommended.
 Child language from a theoretical perspective.
 Topics include segmentation problems, acquisition of phonology, morphology and syntax, lexical acquisition, and language development in blind and deaf children and in bilinguals.

 529 Language Acquisition II (3).
-Prerequisite, LING 203 or 528, and LING 201 or 530.
+Prerequisites, LING 203 or 528, and LING 201 or 530.
 This course focuses on the development of syntax in first-language acquisition in children.
 Topics will include parameter setting, null subjects, root infinitives, aspect, A-movement, binding theory, and control.

 530 Syntactic Theory I (3).
 Permission of the instructor for undergraduates.
 Methods and theory of grammatical analysis within the transformational generative framework.
 Special emphasis on analyzing syntactic and semantic structures of English.